alif898/Spotify-Recommender-System/README.md

 # Spotify-Recommender-System

 Get your recommendations [here](https://spotify-recommender.herokuapp.com/)!

 Update: I have not been given permission from Spotify to progress the app further from development mode.
-To try the system, you may contact me directly and I can register you manually.
+To try the recommender system, you may contact me directly and I can register you manually.

 App will be kept running until my Heroku trial credits run out :(

 ## Introduction